Schuemi/fMSX-go/README.md

 - after starting the game on both devices they send UDP packts with joysick and keyboard data to each other.
 Both devices have to know what the other is doing in every vblank.

+# Next:

+The next things I'm planning are:

+- Bugfix, bugfix, bugfix.
+No new functions the nex releases.

+When it cracks in a game: just turn off the sound.